kriptoistanbul/cryptocurrencynewspro/_posts/2022-06-01-what-ape-coin.md

 <p>In addition, it is important to note that a significant portion of the tokens issued during the ICO were awarded to the owners of the Bored Ape Yacht Club NFT project.
 NFT owners received approximately 10,000 APE tokens - at today's exchange rate of approximately 13 US dollars, this is equivalent to approximately 130,000 US dollars - roughly half of what a Bored Ape NFT costs today.</p>
 <img src="/assets/img/posts-img/ape/ape-opensea.webp" alt="nft market" width="620" height="203" loading="lazy">
 <h3 id="5">What makes ApeCoin special?</h3>
-<p>The uniqueness of ApeCoin is illustrated by its association with the respected and well-regarded Bored Ape Yacht Club.
-Additionally, this exclusive group of users with its exceptionally strong purchasing power can also have an impact on ApeCoin, which is similarly believed to be capable.</p>
+<p>The association between ApeCoin and the highly respected Bored Ape Yacht Club emphasizes the uniqueness of the coin.
+Additionally, ApeCoin, which is also believed to be capable of having an impact on this exclusive group of users, which has an exceptionally strong purchasing power, can also be affected by this group of users.</p>
 <p>However, the current ApeCoin rating should only be a starting point.
 ApeCoin currently has limited use cases, but the cryptocurrency will be coupled with an entire ecosystem in the future.&nbsp;A future version of ApeCoin will be able to be used for Metaverse games, NFT collections, as a currency or as a governance token for the ApeCoin DAO.</p>
 <p>During the last few days, ApeCoin has already demonstrated its uniqueness.
 Rarely in the past has any cryptocurrency achieved a market capitalization of 3.7 billion US dollars right away - which is indicative of what the ApeCoin course is expected to achieve in the future.</p>
 <h3 id="6">The development of ApeCoin</h3>